luuply/changes/20200524/README.md

 ### Way to Unsave

 If a user has saved a particular program, they need to be able to *unsave* it using the same mechanism.
 For example, if I visit the page for Boston University, which I have saved, if I click on "Saved", it should remove the program's listing from my account.

+### Software Manual

+We'd like to remind you that we still need a software manual.
+At the least, it needs to include:

+- Installation instructions
+- How to add or remove schools
+- How to update the logos or information for existing schools
+- How to add or remove sports
+- How to manually remove reviews and comments that don't meet our community guidelines
+- How to manually add or remove accounts
+- Basic troubleshooting
+- Adding a site-wide alert (say, for cookie notifications, outages, notices, etc.)